Skip to content

 3. Take a Kayak Tour

-Guided kayak tours on the Napa River are a great way to learn about the history of the area and have fun doing it!
-The tours are led by experienced guides that ensure everyone is safe and staying in the group.
+Guided kayak tours on the Napa River are a great way to learn about the area’s history and have fun doing it!
+The tours are led by experienced guides who ensure everyone is safe and staying in the group.

 The kayak tours are designed for all skill levels and last up to 2 hours.
 As the group paddles along the river, the guide provides information and history about Napa Valley.
-From stories about local legends to details on the best vineyards, there is so much to learn.
+There is so much to learn, from stories about local legends to details on the best vineyards.

 4. Explore the Castello di Amorosa